gstoledo/gstoledo.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD. candidate in Economics at [New York University](https://as.nyu.edu/econ.html) and **I will be on the job market in 2024-2025**.
+I am a Visiting Assistant Professor of Economics at the [Daniels School of Business at the Purdue University](https://business.purdue.edu/undergraduate/academics/economics.php).
+I recently completed my PhD in Economics at [New York University](https://as.nyu.edu/econ.html). **I will be on the job market in 2025-2026**.

 I'm conducting research in Macroeconomics with particular interests in Labor and Firm Organization.